jayakrishna1509/day-2-interactive-calculator/README.md

 ## How to Use

-1. Open index.html in a browser
+1. Open index.html in a browser.
-2. Use the calculator buttons to perform calculations
+2. Use the calculator buttons to perform calculations.
-3. Check the browser console for JavaScript concept demonstrations
+3. Check the browser console for JavaScript concept demonstrations.
-4. Use the demo buttons to see specific features in action
+4. Use the demo buttons to see specific features in action.

 ## Sample Output in Console: